-Before you start devising your secret celebration, be sure you both are OK with giving up the prewedding festivities and gifts.
+Before you start devising your secret celebration, be sure you and your partner both are okay with giving up the pre-wedding festivities and gifts.
 Sidestepping a conventional wedding can also mean missing out on all the fun that goes with it, like a bridal shower and bachelorette party.
 However, if you’re the type of couple that doesn’t want all the attention or pressures of planning a big wedding, then this will be a well-suited fête.
 “There are many reasons why a couple will choose a surprise wedding, from preferring to keep things low-key or cut costs to wanting a totally unique event,” says Kate Ryan, co-owner of Gold Leaf Event Design & Production.

 Keep things under wraps by telling only the people you absolutely need to, such as your vendors and their staff.
 “Hiring a great team of professionals will be key since you won’t be able to ask bridesmaids or family to assist,” says Valorie Darling of Valorie Darling Photography.
 “And sharing the secret with your parents is a good idea if you’re worried about how they may react on the big day.
 Plus, they might be happy to be part of the planning.”